 - Dips and Condiments – ketchup, barbecue sauce, mustard, ranch, etc. Substitute smashed avocado or add tomato to satiate your need for a texture change along with adding that yummy sweetness.

 - Soda Pop and Sugary Drinks – juice, energy drinks, hand crafted espresso drinks, soda pop, and sweet tea.
 Start by switching to a flavored bubbly water that has no sugar in it – my favorite is La Croix.
 You can also simply add fruit to water and let is steep in your refrigerator overnight to have a delicious and healthy beverage the next day.

-- Limit Fruit – obviously don’t cut out all fruit because it is a healthy food for the most part!
-You just don’t need to start your day with a bowl of fruit or a banana – try starting with a piece of toast with hummus, spinach, and a fried egg on top.
-This will keep you fuller longer too.
+- Limit Fruit – obviously don’t cut out all fruit because it is a healthy food and should be a part of your daily regimen.
+You just don’t need to start your day with a huge bowl of fruit or a large banana.
+Instead, try starting with a piece of toast with hummus, spinach, and a fried egg (fried in olive oil) on top.
+If you have to have fruit for breakfast, try adding fresh blueberries and almonds to a cup of oatmeal.
+These options will keep you fuller longer too!

 Make Smarter Meal Choices

 Only have time to stop at your favorite fast food place for lunch or dinner?
 No problem!

 - Look for the healthy menu options.
 Every fast food, fast casual, or casual dining establishment offers healthier options and they are usually marked as such.